-This program is an interdisciplinary master's degree program without a required research component.
+This program is an interdisciplinary master's degree program without a required masters thesis component.
 It requires 30 semester hours of graduate credit in 4000, 5000 and 6000-level courses.
+By university regulations, at least 3 of the courses must be 6000 level lecture classes.

 The program is offered using distance-learning methods, so there is no formal residency requirement.
-Of the total 30 credit hours required to obtain the degree, a maximum of nine (9) credit hours of graduate-level work with a minimum grade of "B" can be transferred from other universities.
+Of the total 30 credit hours required to obtain the degree, a maximum of nine (9) credit hours of graduate-level work with a minimum grade of "B" can be transferred from other universities if approved by the program coordinator.
+(Classes must have been completed in the last five years to be eligible for transfer).
 The balance of the credits must be taken through Missouri S&T. A minimum of fifteen (15) credit hours must be geological engineering courses.

 - Bachelor’s degree in related discipline